Asia Scotland Trust 2014 –

 The team has worked with the restoration and conservation staff of the Victoria Memorial to overcome the multitude of deterioration problems to which art objects are subjected, for conservation of cultural heritage cannot be taken for granted.
 Since 1990 eighty two oil paintings have been fully restored including treatments of cleaning, structural repair and aesthetic restoration together with many of the frames.
 At the same time conservators have been advising and working on the complementary collection of works of art on paper which are particularly vulnerable to degradation.

-Centre for Arts and Learning: CAL at the Victoria Memorial 2003 – ongoing
+Centre for Arts and Learning: CAL at the Victoria Memorial 2003 –

-The second major project of the Calcutta Tercentenary Trust (CTT) planned in collaboration with the Victoria Memorial Hall is a Centre for Arts and Learning (CAL) to be constructed beneath the tree canopy in the grounds of the VMH.
+The second major project of the Calcutta Tercentenary Trust (CTT) planned in collaboration with the Victoria Memorial Hall was a Centre for Arts and Learning (CAL) to be constructed beneath the tree canopy in the grounds of the VMH.

 The CAL would provide facilities integral to a museum in the 21st century, such as temporary exhibition space built to international specification to receive international travelling exhibitions; a library with IT linked to appropriate international museum libraries; lecture hall; seminar rooms; bookshop; cafeteria and visitors facilities.